The Victorian Building Authority (VBA) Board was established on 1 July 2013 under section 200 of the Building Act 1993.

 Members are appointed by the Governor-in-Council upon the Minister for Planning’s recommendation.

-For information about VBA Board member's terms of appointment, visit Public Board Appointments Victoria.
+For information about the terms of appointment of VBA Board members, visit Public Board Appointments Victoria.

 Dr Owen Donald (Chief Commissioner)